LukasDanuser/yogacoursesplugin/README.md

 With this plugin you can sell 2 memberships (half year or full year).
 You also can create and sell online courses.

+## TODO
+- WordPress database prefix is used to identify WordPress tables from others.
+As of now all tables use this prefix removing the purpuse of the prefix.
+This was done by mistake, so we need to remove the prefix from non-WordPress tables. https://themeisle.com/blog/wordpress-database-prefix/